-In response to a request for information under the Freedom of Information Act, the county council may refuse to supply some or all of the information, or may be unable to process your request for another reason.
+In response to a request for information under the Freedom of Information Act, the Council may refuse to supply some or all of the information, or may be unable to process your request for another reason.
 In such situations, you will be advised of the reasons why.
 The following provides further information about some of the reasons why you may not receive the information you have asked for; it is not a comprehensive legal guide, but is intended to provide general information.

 Please note that the Freedom of Information Act does contain other exemptions to disclosure that are not included below, but which may apply to your request.